kayesmahmud000/lingo-bingo/README.md

 ### Forgot Password Feature

-- **Form**: The forgot password feature includes a form with an email input field and a reset password button.
+- **Form**: The forgot password feature includes a form with an email input field and a reset password button.✅
-- **Redirect**: Clicking the reset button redirects the user to their email provider for password reset.
+- **Redirect**: Clicking the reset button redirects the user to their email provider for password reset.✅

 ### Update Information Feature

-- **Profile Update**: Allow users to update their profile information (Photo URL and Name) directly from their profile page.
+- **Profile Update**: Allow users to update their profile information (Photo URL and Name) directly from their profile page.✅
-- **Firebase Integration**: Ensure the updated information is saved in Firebase and reflected in the user's profile.
+- **Firebase Integration**: Ensure the updated information is saved in Firebase and reflected in the user's profile.✅

 ### Speak Up Your Vocabularies